- A few tablespoons Peanut Oil

 - 1 pint Red/Yellow Cherry Tomatoes, halved

-- 2 cartons Extra-Firm Organic Tofu, drained and dried as above, then cubed
+- 2 cartons Extra-Firm Organic Tofu, drained and dried, then cubed

 - 1 Red Onion, thinly sliced